AlexxIT/go2rtc/README.md

 Currently only WebRTC cameras are supported.

-For simplicity, it is recommended to connect the Nest/WebRTC camera to the [Home Assistant](#source-hass).
-But if you can somehow get the below parameters - Nest/WebRTC source will work without Hass.
+For simplicity, it is recommended to connect the Nest/WebRTC camera to the [Home Assistant](#source-home-assistant).
+But if you can somehow get the below parameters - Nest/WebRTC source will work without Home Assistant.

 ```yaml
 streams: